 Mortises are typically cut with portable electric hollow-chisel machines.
 There are other options such as portable chainsaw mortisers, stationary router machines, or the amazing German Hundegger machines. http://hundeggerusa.com

 I once worked for a Japanese company that cut entire structural frames using CAD driven CNC machines in a factory.
-In that situation however, the CNC machinary, while very precise and very quick, was so expensive and so inflexible that the building had to be designed around the repertoire of joints and sizes the machinary could cut rather than the joints required to make the best building.
+In that situation however, the CNC machinery, while very precise and very quick, was so expensive and so inflexible that the building had to be designed around the repertoire of joints and sizes the machinery could cut rather than the joints required to make the best building.
 And it could not handle significant dimensional irregularities in the timbers used, so only machined glulams were suitable.
 A very limiting endeavor indeed.
-The sort of frame the gentlemen in the pictures below are cutting was simply impossible for CNC equipmennt.
 I left that job after 2 years.